 - First, soak the buckwheat for at least 6 hours.
 Place thoroughly rinsed and drained groats with 150g of water into blender and blend until you get a homogeneous batter.

-- Next, smash the banana with fork or blend with immerse blender and add it to the batter with applesauce, ground flax seeds, cinnamon, turmeric and sea salt.
+- Next, smash the banana with fork or blend with immerse blender and add it to the batter with applesauce, ground flax seeds, cinnamon, and sea salt.
 Mix thoroughly and carefully with wooden spoon.
 Don’t be too hasty, as you’d lose the fluffiness of the batter.

 - Now, gradually add oat milk and mix well.
-Let the batter sit for 5 minutes to let the flax seeds get slimy.
+Let the batter sit for 5 minutes to let flax seeds get slimy.

 - Finally, take a non-stick pan (it’s best to have a separate pan for pancakes to avoid any sticking).
 Put a bit of coconut or olive oil on the pan and rub it with folded kitchen paper until all the excess oil is absorbed into paper.
 Use the same paper to clean the pan between pancakes.
+You may bake large or small pancakes – as you prefer.

 You might as well call me the weird one, but having sensitive digestive system and therefore being a bit of right food combining freak, I prefer my pancakes plain, without any fruit purees.
 I just take my speciality coffee with soymilk to enjoy them.
-Anyway, I usually have my fruit smoothie while I bake the pancakes, so the fruits and grains can’t get into a fight in my stomach.

 However, you don’t need to be as weird 🙂 Go ahead and puree some fruits for pancake jam: